Daniel-Mietchen/pledges/faq.md

 ## Licensing

 * What is the licensing of things that I shared in public?
   - In many cases, this is stated explicitly.
 If not, then my contributions to it are to be considered to be under the [CC0 1.0 Universal Public Domain Dedication (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/).
 So if I am the sole contributor to something, it is to be considered to be available under the terms of CC0 1.0.
 Nonetheless, I would appreciate attribution and even notification where practical.
-Note that I did sign some copyright transfer agreements in the past, but the last time I did that was around 2012.
+Note that I did sign some copyright transfer agreements in the past, but the last time I did was before I started the first [Wikipedia entry on the matter](https://en.wikipedia.org/wiki/Copyright_transfer_agreement) in 2012.

 ## Peer review